-In this guide for employers, we look at how to deal with an employee that has quit their job without giving written confirmation or notice.
-We’ll look at what the law says about terminating employment and the implications on employment rights such as notice periods and final pay entitlement.
+In this guide for employers, we look at how to deal with an employee who has quit their job without giving written confirmation or notice, or who claims to have resigned in the ‘heat of the moment’.
+We’ll also look at what the law says about terminating employment and the implications on employment rights such as notice periods and final pay entitlement.

 Does walking out of a job count as resigning?

 Walking out of a job and resigning from employment are not necessarily the same thing; much will depend on the specific circumstances and what the employer could reasonably assume from the situation.

 What is a reasonable assumption on the part of the employer to reach in the circumstances, and whether it is reasonable for the employer to treat the act of walking out of work as a resignation, will depend upon the facts.

 For example, the individual may have walked out following an argument with their manager or work colleague, or have otherwise been involved in a stressful situation.
 They may have walked out to simply take a breath and let off steam, albeit with every intention of returning.

 Where the individual walked out of work using words that were unclear as to their intentions, such as “I’m going home” or “I’ve had enough”, even if where this hinted at leaving for good, it would typically be unreasonable for the employer to treat this as a resignation.
 Reacting in the heat of the moment should not usually be regarded as a true reflection of the individual’s intentions, especially if they return shortly afterward after calming down.
 Instead, it may be appropriate to deal with their conduct under the organisation’s disciplinary procedure, for example, for insubordination or aggressive behaviour.
 Again, this will depend on the specific circumstances.